Anatamann/bolt_new-universal_search_app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE.md) file for details.

 ## 🙏 Acknowledgments